BetterThanTomorrow/calva/README.md

-# visual:clojure
+# clojure4vscode

 ## How, what and why?

-* Create a nice developer-environment for ClojureScript, that is not dependent on me using Emacs :)
+* Create a nice developer-environment for both ClojureScript and Clojure, inspired by Emacs CIDER

-* Most of the existing extensions that I found had variable/good support for Clojure, but none existed for ClojureScript!
+You think it looks very similar to the visual:clojure extension?
+It's because it is based on that. 🤠

-This extension is mostly geared towards creating a nice ClojureScript developer experience, but will actively try to support both clj and cljs as much as possible.
+This version adds some tricks like running tests and allowing you to edit clojure files using clojure (evaluating and replacing inline, e feature Emacs CIDER has that I like a lot).
+NB: ** You shouldn't run both extensions, beacuse that will get confused. **

 ![Features](/assets/howto/features.gif)